 Center for Naval Warfare Studies

-Professor Thomas Culora is currently filling the duties as Dean for the Center for Naval Warfare Studies at the US Naval War College.
-Under his leadership, the Center conducts focused research on areas of interest to the CNO, Fleet and Combatant Commanders and other stakeholders responsible for naval and maritime strategy, policy and operations.
-He provides oversight for a number of departments including Wargaming, Warfare Analysis and Research, Strategic Research, International Law, the Naval War College Press, the Naval War College Museum and the Office of Naval Intelligence Detachment in Newport.
+Under Dean Culora’s leadership, the Center conducts focused research on areas of interest to the CNO, Fleet and Combatant Commanders and other stakeholders responsible for naval and maritime strategy, policy and operations.
+He provides oversight for a number of departments including Wargaming, Strategic and Operational Research, International Law, the Naval War College Press, the Naval War College Museum and the Office of Naval Intelligence Detachment in Newport.
 Prior to assuming the duties as Dean, Professor Culora was the Chairman, of the Warfare Analysis and Research Department in CNWS.

 Professor Culora is a retired Navy Captain and Naval aviator with over 2500 flight hours.
 He has served in numerous operational billets at sea including commanding a helicopter maritime strike squadron (HSM-47) and the USS BOXER (LHD-4), an amphibious assault carrier.
 His staff tours include serving on the Joint Staff where he was the action officer responsible for coordinating military policy during the groundwork initiatives to expand NATO in the mid-1990's and as Flag Secretary to the Chief of Naval Education and Training; He also served as acting Director , then Deputy Director for Strategy and Policy on the Navy Staff where he contributed to maritime strategy, HA/DR planning, NGO integration and Afghanistan/Pakistan planning before retiring from Naval Service.